Takayuki Yagami: Casting

 Nagoshi also expressed doubts about the game's popularity in English-speaking countries because Kimura is not popular in Western regions.
-The game also references other parts of Kimura's career, such as the dialogue line "Chotte mateyo" (Hey, wait a minute!), a line spoken by Kimura's character in the 1997 television drama Love Generation and Yagami's use of multiple outfits like Kimura.
+The game also references other parts of Kimura's career, such as the dialogue line "Chotto mateyo" (Hey, wait a minute!), a line spoken by Kimura's character in the 1997 television drama Love Generation and Yagami's use of multiple outfits like Kimura.
 Stritchart claimed that Kimura's inclusion as Yagami was kept in secret between staff members, shocking the localization staff when the first video of Yagami was revealed.
 Stritchart was initially confused, believing Yagami's similarities with Kimura might be accidental but the inclusion of his lines made him realize the actor's connections.

 Localization

 Based on his previous knowledge of the Yakuza franchise, Greg Chun was surprised and pleased to be selected to voice Yagami in the English-language version of Judgment.
 Yagami's voice was meant to make him sound like a "bona fide badass" regardless of language, something the localization team believed they succeeded at.
 The actor found his work on the game gratifying, saying, "it really did require me to let go of the tricks that you use to push a performance through, and I really did need to fall back on authenticity and genuine groundedness".
 He claimed that staying faithful to the "spirit of the Japanese version" was challenging, but enjoyed portraying Yagami's blend of seriousness and comedy.
 He said having to scream in certain parts of the game was difficult.
 Chun was surprised by the depth of Yagami's character arc, considering his work on the game an unforgettable experience.
 Nevertheless, Chun felt the character easy to connect with because of his realistic characterization.

 For Lost Judgment, Chun noted that the predecessor helped to properly develop Yagami to the point he seemed like another person when quitting his lawyer occupation as he took a liking to being a humble detective; This was mostly seen through the scene where Yagami tells Kaito that they should search for a lady's cat as part of their job in pleased manner something the localization team enjoyed recording.
 As a result, he claims that for the sequel "the game kind of teed me up to really be in that Yagami mindset where, yeah, I love being a detective, but some cases are real bummer and super boring."
 However, in regards to the narrative, he claimed that he had to keep "living the character" due to new elements provided.
 He believes that Lost Judgment explores more Yagami's anger, something the first game did not focus on.